rism-digital/rism.info/_posts/en/2020-03/2020-03-23-first-rism-siglum-for-papua-new-guinea.md

 **Do you need a siglum?**
-Please [contact us](mailto:contact@rism.info "Opens window for sending email") if you need a RISM siglum for your research.
+Please [contact us](mailto:contact@rism.info) if you need a RISM siglum for your research.
 We will create one for you.

 _Image_: Flag of Papua New Guinea, from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Flag_of_Papua_New_Guinea.svg){:target="_blank"}.

-<script type="text/javascript">var switchTo5x=true;</script><script type="text/javascript" src="http://w.sharethis.com/button/buttons.js"></script><script type="text/javascript">stLight.options({publisher: "9b601438-1ce1-49d8-bfd7-9cff5df54c17", doNotHash: false, doNotCopy: false, hashAddressBar: false});</script>